The Shift-Dimension of Multipersistence Modules: Introduction

 \section{Introduction}

 Topological data analysis (TDA) reveals structures of data by topological methods.
 One main tool is persistent homology.
 To the data, one associates a filtered simplicial complex.
 For every natural number $n,$ one then takes the $n$-th homology with coefficients in a field $\field;$ the {\em ($n$-th) persistence module} of the data.
 The persistent homology of a one-parameter filtration is algebraically well understood; by a basic structure theorem from algebra, the persistence module is uniquely determined by its barcode \cite{Ghr08} in the discrete setting~\cite{EdelsbrunnerLetscherZomorodian2002,ZomorodianCarlsson2005} as well as in the real setting~\cite{BC20} under mild finiteness assumptions.
 Furthermore, the barcode representation of a persistence module is stable~\cite{stability}.
 From the barcode, one reads the birth and death times of topological features.
-The case of several parameters, i.e., the study of multifiltered simplicial complexes and their homology as introduced by Carlsson and Zomorodian in \cite{CZ09} allows to extract finer information of data.
+The case of several parameters, i.e., the study of multifiltered simplicial complexes and their homology as introduced by Carlsson and Zomorodian in \cite{CZ09} allows the extraction of finer information from the data.
 As was shown in~\cite{CSV17}, the homology modules of a multifiltered simplicial complex can be obtained as the homology of a chain complex $F_1 \to F_2 \to F_3$ of free multigraded modules of finite rank by combinatorial techniques.
-This allows to hand multipersistence modules over to standard computer algebra~software.
+This allows analysis of multipersistence modules using standard computer algebra software.
 However, the multiparameter case is algebraically intricate.
-In contrast to the case of a single parameter, there is no discrete complete invariant: as pointed out in~\cite{CZ09}, the respective moduli space is not zero-dimensional.
-Moreover, one encounters a lack of stable, algorithmic invariants.
-The construction of invariants of multipersistence modules that are stable and inherently linked to the considered data currently is an active branch of research in topological data analysis.
+In contrast to the case of a single parameter, as pointed out in~\cite{CZ09}, the respective moduli space is not zero-dimensional.
+Moreover, constructing stable and algorithmic invariants of multipersistence modules is challenging and is currently an active branch of research in topological data analysis.